MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/design_patterns.md

 2. **PEP 8 Compliance with Pylint**:
 - **Purpose**: Ensures consistent code style and readability across all project files.
-- **Aplicatiom**: The project is fully PEP 8 compliant.
+- **Aplication**: The project is fully PEP 8 compliant.
 Pylint is used to enforce high-quality, maintainable code and to detect any deviations from the standards.
 ## Concluding Note
 This documentation provides an overview of the design patterns implemented in the Advanced Python Calculator project, highlighting its commitment to clean code, modular architecture, and scalable design.
 By adhering to established design principles such as SOLID, DRY, and Separation of Concerns, this project demonstrates a robust and maintainable codebase that can effectively support complex functionalities.